Yu Yu Hakusho: Dark Tournament

 Yu Yu Hakusho: Dark Tournament is a video game for the PS2 home game console.
 Based on the manga series YuYu Hakusho created by Yoshihiro Togashi, Dark Tournament follows the protagonist Yusuke Urameshi, a rebellious teenager who dies and is brought back to life in order to serve as a "Spirit Detective", solving cases involving apparitions and demons within the living world.
 The game covers the Dark Tournament story arc in which Yusuke and his allies are invited by a powerful demon named Toguro to participate in a deadly martial arts tournament.

 Dark Tournament is a 3D versus fighting game where the player progresses by completing specific objectives tied to a combat system.
 These objectives range from following simple commands to full-out battles with opponent characters.
 Each unique character can utilize a number of basic moves as well as stronger "spirit" attacks.
 Dark Tournament was developed by Digital Fiction and published by Atari in North America and Europe as part of a distribution deal for the latter.
 Both the animation company Pierrot and English licensor Funimation (currently Crunchyroll) had limited involvement in the game's production.
-Dark Tournament is the second Yu Yu Hakusho game that never saw the release in Japan.
+Dark Tournament is the second Yu Yu Hakusho game that never saw release in Japan.

 Critical reception for Dark Tournament has been average or mixed.
 While most reviewers appreciated the game as visually and audibly appealing to fans of the anime series, they judged it as falling short within the fighting genre due to flaws with its controls and certain gameplay mechanics.